-CDBG funds continue to be targeted in the 2012 Program Year for the Near East Neighborhood Redevelopment Plan and this targeted effort will continue throughout the next consolidated plan period.
-Coordination between the Inspections Division and the owner and rental rehabilitation program was also an important element in that LMI individuals are assisted with long-term code compliance The ongoing years of inspection and correction requests have resulted in many positive impacts for code compliance which make a significant impact on improvement of neighborhood image, maintenance of perceived and actual property values, assistance in fostering neighborhood identity, and a sense of community "ownership."
+CDBG funds continued to be targeted in the 2013 Program Year for the Near East Neighborhood Redevelopment Plan, and neighborhoods that have approved neighborhood associations, and this targeted effort will continue throughout the next consolidated plan period.
+Coordination between the Inspections Division and the owner and rental rehabilitation program was also an important element in that LMI individuals are assisted with long-term code compliance.
+The ongoing years of inspection and correction requests have resulted in many positive impacts for code compliance which make a significant impact on improvement of neighborhood image, maintenance of perceived and actual property values, assistance in fostering neighborhood identity, and a sense of community "ownership."